isabelabu/isabelabu/README.md

 I'm a brazilian student who likes to work with OOP
 - Currently learning Python
+- Basic experience in HTML, CSS and MySQL

 <!--
 **isabelabu/isabelabu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.